SAP/spartacus-docs/_pages/home/pre-release-information.md

 - Dynamic site themes
 - Bug fixes

-For more information, see 3.2.0-next.0 release entries in https://github.com/SAP/spartacus/releases.
+For more information, see `3.2.0-next.0` release entries in the [Spartacus Releases](https://github.com/SAP/spartacus/releases).

 ## Pre-Release Libraries for 3.1 and Earlier